ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Design

-We experimented with three approaches to suggest corrections of a possibly erroneous target pattern: a naive approach, a Norvig et al. auto-correction approach~\cite{norvig_autocorrection}, and symmetric delete~\cite{symmetric_delete}\footnote{As the details of these approaches are not necessary to understand the core concepts of the main paper, we place a more detailed analysis of these techniques in Appendix~\ref{section:appendix_autocorrection}.}.
-For our purposes the Norvig et al.'s approach and symmetric delete did not perform well and encountered temporal and spatial complexity that was super-linear compared to the naive approach.
-As the temporal and spatial complexity of the naive approach is reasonable compared to other approaches, we used it for our evaluation.
-We have, nonetheless, optimized it in the following obvious ways: \emph{(i)} caching the results of automatic correction process, \emph{(ii)} compacting the string representation of the parse trees by using short IDs for unique tree nodes, and \emph{(iii)} employing parallelism while traversing the prefix tree.
+We experimented with three approaches to suggest corrections of a possibly-erroneous target pattern: a naive approach, Norvig et al.~\cite{norvig_autocorrection}, and Symmetric Delete~\cite{symmetric_delete}\footnote{As the details of these approaches are not necessary to understand the core concepts of the main paper, we place a more detailed analysis of these techniques in Appendix~\ref{section:appendix_autocorrection}.}.
+In our experiments, we found that the temporal and spatial complexity of the naive approach is reasonable compared to Norvig et al.'s approach and symmetric delete, both of which encountered super-linear temporal and spatial complexity.
+Consequently, we used naive approach for our evaluation.
+We have, nonetheless, optimized it in the following obvious ways: \emph{(i)} caching the results of automatic correction process, \emph{(ii)} compacting the string representation of the parse trees by using short IDs for unique tree nodes, and \emph{(iii)} employing parallelism while traversing the prefix trees.

-\textbf{Ranking the results of automatic correction.} The outcome of the automatic correction process is a list of possible corrections at various edit distances and their occurrences in the dictionary for a given target string.
-When {\system} presents the results of the automatic correction to the user, it first sorts them in the increasing order of edit distance and secondly by the number of occurrences that can correct the string given some \texttt{k} number of edits.
-This simple heuristic is based on the intuition that the probability of a typographical violation of one character has a greater probability than a typographical violation in more than one character. \system\ uses the sorted results of the automatic correction process to determine a threshold level to define what is and is not anomalous.
+\paragraph{Ranking the results of automatic correction.} The outcome of the automatic correction process is a list of possible corrections, where every correction contains its occurrences in the dictionary and its edit distances from a given target string.
+When {\system} presents the auto-correction results to the user, it first sorts them in the increasing order of an edit distance and then by the number of occurrences.
+This simple heuristic is based on the intuition that the typographical violation of one character has a greater probability than a typographical violation in more than one character. \system\ uses the sorted results of the automatic correction process to determine a threshold level to flag anomalies.

-\textbf{Anomaly threshold.} \system\ uses two criteria for the purpose of declaring a certain pattern as anomaly.
-First, a target pattern that is missing from the dictionary (or the list of source patterns) is declared anomalous because it is missing.
-Second, if a target pattern is not missing from the dictionary, but its automatic correction results satisfy the following formula it is declared anomalous.
+\paragraph{Anomaly threshold.} \system\ uses two criteria for the purpose of declaring a certain pattern as anomaly.
+First, a target pattern that is missing from the dictionary is declared anomalous because it is missing.
+Second, a target pattern that is not missing, but has its automatic correction results satisfy the following formula, is declared anomalous.